-Led to an afternoon surrounded by automotive splendour.
+How meeting a couple in a bar…Led to an afternoon surrounded by automotive splendour.

 We struck up a conversation, and one of the topics was the shock retirement of Nico Rosberg and the availability of one of the hottest seats in Formula 1.

-The second reason, we drive Audis - and we have done for over 15 years.
+The second reason; we drive Audis, and we have done for over 15 years.
 I should be heading to Ingolstadt, home of the four rings, not Stuttgart - home to not only Mercedes but also Porsche.

-So in a moment we had a new item on our agenda
+Planning a visit to the Mercedes Museum in StuttgartSo in a moment, we had a new item on our agenda

 The Mercedes-Benz museum sits on Mercedesstraße or Mercedes Road, opposite a huge Mercedes-Benz site.